 Start at the gate to Look Prairie Road, just off Mattole Road.
 You can park either in the small pullout in front of the gate, or a few yards down Mattole Road in the Big Tree parking area.

 Look Prairie Road climbs at a persistent 10% grade.
 The road isn’t that scenic at first; the area was burned in a forest fire some year sago, so cut-up logs now litter the roadside, and the road itself shows signs of being used by trucks.
 Two prairies offer views of the valley a short distance below.
-At 1.8 miles, the road enters old-growth redwood uplands.
-The uplands aren't really anything special, but with a few good-sized trees are scattered here and there among the small tanoaks and huckleberry shrubs, they're still more interesting than second growth.
+At 1.8 miles, the scenery improves as the road enters old-growth redwood uplands.
+The uplands aren’t really anything special, but with a few good-sized trees are scattered here and there among the dense understory of small tanoaks and huckleberry shrubs, they’re still more interesting than second growth.

 When you reach the "T" intersection with Peavine Ridge Road, turn left.
 The road continues to climb for another half-mile before starting a steep descent.
 The old-growth uplands end and you descend through unremarkable woods with lots of really small trees.

 As the road undulates along the ridge, it passes through two or three patches of old growth separated by stretches of logged redwoods.
 The ridgetop old growth is exceptionally attractive and very different from any other old growth in the park.
 It's very open and strikingly light in color, with big light-grey redwoods and Douglas-Fir.
 Unusually, the groundcover is a thick layer of leafy salal.
 There are a few ferns and sorrel mixed in, but almost no tanoak or huckleberry.
 Perched on the quiet, isolated ridgetop, these groves are really quite enjoyable to hike through.

 From a few spots there are glimpses of conifer-covered ridges and hilltop prairies to the north.